-In my experience, a three week trip to Thailand will cost you about $1,610 USD which works out to about $77 USD per day.
-That price may seem high, but your flight will likely be 50% of your budget.
-If you exclude the cost of the flight, then you’re looking at roughly $39 USD per day.
+In my experience, ten nights in Thailand will cost you about $2,450 USD (including flights) which works out to about $245 USD per night which is pretty good.
+Some people will think that’s a bit high, but flights will take up 1/3 of your budget.
+Throughout this article, I’ll share some tips on how to save.
 Note that if you plan to travel to Thailand as part of a Southeast Asia trip, your costs can go down quite a bit depending on how long you stay.

 The above estimate is in American dollars, so please use xe.com to find out the average costs in your home currency.

 - $1 USD = 30 THB (Thai Baht)

 Keep in mind that this is just an estimate.
 Things can cost you much less (or more), but I wanted to give you a rough idea of costs as you prepare for your trip.
 For some people travelling for as cheap as possible is the goal, but I think you’re better off stretching your travel dollars.